-(1) Woodland areas shall be separated from construction areas by the installation of "barrier" fencing either of plastic or wood slat materials, a copy of the fence detail is available from the the Community Development Department city forester.
-These materials shall be attached to five foot "T" poles spaced at five-foot intervals and shall have a tree protection sign affixed to the fence every50 foot in such a manner to be clearly visible to workers near the site.
+- (1) Woodland areas shall be separated from construction areas by the installation of "barrier" fencing either of plastic or wood slat materials, a copy of the fence detail is available from the city forester the Parks, Recreation and Forestry Department or the Community Development Department. materials shall be attached to five-foot "T" poles spaced at five-foot intervals and shall have a tree protection sign affixed to the fence every 50 foot in such a manner to be clearly visible to workers near the site.
 The use of chain link fence may also be required by the planning commission in the case of specimen trees or exceptionally valuable woodland or wetland areas.
 This barrier shall be installed at the critical root zone (CRZ) perimeter of the on-site trees to be protected prior to initiating project construction.

-(2) If a woodland area is required to be fenced off, and the fence has been taken down without permission, or a violation of the fence area has been documented by a notice of violation by a City Aboristthe city forester or his representative, and the department of public works has re-erected the normal protective fencing twice, the developer or builder shall be required to install the Michigan State University standard fence detail, a copy of which is available from Community Development Department the city forester.
+Should it not be possible to place the protection fencing at the CRZ of a regulated tree due to practical hardship, the applicant may provide replacement value for the tree into the City Tree Fund.
+The applicant may also choose to allow the tree in question to remain at their option.
+Accurate critical root zones must be depicted on the site plan for all regulated trees within 50' of proposed grading or construction activities. - (2) If a woodland area is required to be fenced off, and the fence has been taken down without permission, or a violation of the fence area has been documented by a notice of violation by the city forester or his representative Community Development Department, and the department of public works has re-erected the normal protective fencing twice, the developer or builder shall be required to install the Michigan State University standard fence detail, a copy of which is available from the city forester. the Parks, Recreation and Forestry Department or the Community Development Department.

-Barriers will be required for all trees being protected, except in large property areas separate from the construction or land clearing area into which no equipment will venture may be ribboned off by placing stakes a maximum of fifty (50) feet apart and typing ribbon, plastic tape, rope, etc., from stake to stake along the outside perimeters of such areas to be cleared.

-(3) No placement of vehicles, trailers, equipment, contruction materials, or temporary structures will occur within the CRZ of protected trees.

-(b) It shall be unlawful for any person to conduct any activity within the drip line of any tree designated to be retained, including but not limited to the placing of any solvents, material, construction machinery, or soil within the drip line.

-(c) A City Arborist and/or City Woodlands Consultant or their designee, The city forester, or his designee, shall make a determination as to those trees which can reasonably be expected to survive the permitted activity.
+Barriers will be required for all trees being protected, except in large property areas separate from the construction or land clearing area into which no equipment will venture may be ribboned off by placing stakes a maximum of fifty (50) feet apart and typing ribbon, plastic tape, rope, etc., from stake to stake along the outside perimeters of such areas to be cleared. - (3) No placement of vehicles, trailers, equipment, construction materials, or temporary structures will occur within the CRZ of protected trees. - (b) It shall be unlawful for any person to conduct any activity within the drip-line-critical root zone (CRZ) of any tree designated to be retained, including but not limited to the placing of any solvents, material, construction machinery, or soil within the drip-line-CRZ. - (c) The city forester or his designee The Parks, Recreation and Forestry Operations Manager, Community Development Department Director, or their designee shall make a determination as to those trees which can reasonably be expected to survive the permitted activity.
 Particular consideration shall be given to the impact of changes in grade, deposition of storm water, duration of storm water encroachment, oil leaks, species of the impacted trees, soil types, soil compaction, the distance of earth moving activities from individual trees, and other construction or developmental activities which impact the area around the trees, irrespective of whether the activity is in the immediate vicinity of the affected trees.
 Trees which cannot be reasonably expected to survive shall be removed.
 Those trees which are removed pursuant to this section shall be considered in the calculation of replacement trees under section 37-8.